 Word of tainted heroin in Salisbury comes in the wake of reports from Portsmouth, Seabrook and other Southern New Hampshire communities of overdoses connected to bad heroin.
 In Portsmouth last month, three people overdosed, with one person dying, within a 24-hour period.
 The outbreak prompted officials there to issue a warning about “bad heroin.”

-The Salisbury overdoses follow overdoses last week in Salem, N.H., involving three people, including a Haverhill woman.
-They overdosed on possibly tainted narcotics within 24 hours of each other, police said.
+More recently, three people in Salem, N.H. overdosed on possibly tainted narcotics within 24 hours of each other, according to police there.

 Days before yesterday’s heroin overdoses, local police arrested Ian Osbourne, 34, of Hampton, N.H. and charged him with heroin distribution after finding 12 grams of heroin in his right shoe.

 Fowler said it was too early to determine whether Osbourne was responsible for bringing bad heroin into the community but said police would continue to explore that possibility.

 Fowler admitted that sending out a warning to heroin users to stop taking drugs may fall on deaf ears or may seem odd considering the drug is illegal.

 “The reality is we have users in the area and I felt it was important to get the word out,” Fowler said.